danforthcenter/plantcv/docs/visualize_pseudocolor.md

 - **Parameters:**
     - gray_img   - Grayscale image data
-    - obj        - (optional) if provided, the pseudocolored image gets cropped down to the region of interest.
+    - obj        - ROI or plant contour object (optional) if provided, the pseudocolored image gets cropped down to the region of interest.
     - mask       - Binary mask made from selected contours
     - background - Background color/type.
 Options are "image" (gray_img), "white", or "black".
 A mask must be supplied.
     - cmap       - Custom colormap, see [here](https://matplotlib.org/tutorials/colors/colormaps.html) for tips on how to choose a colormap in Matplotlib.